Sherry Black Foundation

 Investigative Genetic GenealogyWhat is IGG?

-IGG is an advanced tool that helps to solve cold cases, Identify missing persons, generate leads for investigations.
+IGG is an advanced tool that helps to solve cold cases, identify missing persons, and generate leads for investigations.
 First and foremost, IGG has been instrumental in solving long-standing cold cases, particularly those involving serious crimes such as murder or sexual assault.
 By analyzing DNA evidence from crime scenes and comparing it to genetic genealogy databases, investigators can potentially identify unknown suspects or establish familial connections that lead to the perpetrator.
-This breakthrough can provide closure and justice to victims and their families, who have been waiting for answers and resolution for a significant period.
+This breakthrough can provide closure and justice to victims and their families who have been waiting for answers and resolution for a significant period.

 IGG techniques can also help in identifying missing persons who have been unidentified for extended periods.
 By comparing DNA profiles from unidentified remains to genetic genealogy databases, investigators can potentially find matches or familial connections that lead to the identification of the individual.
 This can bring closure to families who have been searching for their missing loved ones and allow them to properly lay their loved ones to rest.